About

 Andrea Atkinson, RN, Postpartum Support

 I was born and raised in Chatham-Kent and I am a mother of two beautiful daughters.
 I became a Registered Nurse in 2007 and have worked in acute care, long-term care, home care, telemedicine and primary care.
 My passion for perinatal care blossomed after my second daughter was born in March 2020 at the start of the COVID-19 pandemic.
 It was an isolating experience and it was when I recognized that I would like to do more to educate and support women in the postpartum period.
 I started teaching Childbirth Classes with Lisa in the spring of 2022 and in the fall of 2022, I partnered with the midwives at the CK Mom and Baby Clinic and have been providing free bi-weekly postpartum education classes to expecting couples and new parents.
-I am currently enrolled in the Masters of Science in Nursing program (MScN) at Western University.
-My thesis work is focused on understanding the Canadian postpartum experience among parents and healthcare professionals.
+In the spring of 2024, I completed my Master of Science in Nursing degree (MScN) at Western University.
+My thesis work focused on understanding the Canadian postpartum experience among parents and healthcare professionals.
 My vision is to re-establish the concept of the “village” by providing support and education for mothers and families and to assist with healthcare system navigation throughout the postpartum period.
 I am thankful to live in Chatham-Kent as I believe this is a beautiful and supportive community – a great place to live, work and raise a family.